Darter Supercomputer Supports Most Important Model Forecast Component in Severe Weather Experiment

 - "Long-Term Federal Investments Improve Severe Weather Prediction" (article by the National Science Foundation providing overview of CAPS)

-Special thanks to Ming Xue and Fanyou Kong of CAPS for providing the project-highlight content for this article.
+Special thanks to Ming Xue and Fanyou Kong of CAPS for providing the project content details for this article.
 Editorial support provided by Scott Gibson of NICS.

 Article posting date: 7 August 2013